 - 1. Fasten the controller to a waist belt, or shoulder-/neck strap, in the most comfortable operating position.
 The emergency stop button should be on the right-hand side. - 2.
-Push button on the User Interface.
-The LED above that button will blink. - To activate the controller, pull out the emergency stop button by turning it clockwise.
-The LED above the remote button becomes steady and the warning lamps on the stabiliser legs blink.
+Push button eo on the User Interface.
+The LED above that button will blink - 3.
+To activate the controller, pull out the emergency stop button by turning it clockwise.